$88 Standard Water Heater Flush! Regularly $176. Claim Now

 Smart HVAC Components

-• Smart Vents: A smart vent in each room can be controlled from a thermostat, personal assistant, or your phone.
+A smart vent in each room can be controlled by a thermostat, personal assistant, or your phone.
 It allows the thermostat to more precisely control the temperature from room to room.
-Installing one in your bedroom can mean having just the right amount of air flow to get a good night’s sleep.
+Installing one in your bedroom can mean having just the right amount of airflow to get a good night’s sleep.
 Some smart vents on the market include filters to provide fresh air.

-• Smart Thermostat: Eliminates the hassle of constantly adjusting a manual thermostat.
-Able to learn your personal habits, a smart thermostat can run the central unit on an appropriate schedule.
+Eliminates the hassle of constantly adjusting a manual thermostat.
+Able to learn your habits, a smart thermostat can run the central unit on an appropriate schedule.
 Some units remain connected to your smartphone.
 This means you can not only monitor and control the system remotely; the thermostat also can track your location to know when you’re coming home (and adjust the temperature accordingly).

-• Sensors: Allow for more precise control of an HVAC system.
+Allow for more precise control of an HVAC system.
 A sensor can relay information on a room’s exact temperature and whether it is occupied or not.
 Sensors can be directly linked with the thermostat; some can even be paired with smart vents.
-Occupancy sensors add control of smart lighting and home security systems.
-Depending on the model of thermostat, it may come with a suite of sensors to place in your home where you need them most.
+Occupancy sensors add control to smart lighting and home security systems.
+Depending on the model of the thermostat, it may come with a suite of sensors to place in your home where you need them most.

 SOURCE: